-All fund raising projects must be approved by the Athletic/Activities Director.
+All fund raising projects must be approved by the Athletic/Activities Director and/or the Building Principal.
 Tickets or articles of any kind, other than those associated with school sponsored activities, are not to be sold on school property by students or outside organizations.